Corey Bailey

 production-model Roberts, which was considered to be one of the serious

 audiophile decks of its day.
-Even though the manufacturers tried to make home
+Although the manufacturers tried to make home

 recorders as simple as possible, the whole process had a rather steep learning